 In this example you can see both benefits and drawbacks and limitations in the application of the Bayes rule.
 First, it is obvious that the test's sensitivity is, by itself, a poor predictor of the likelihood of the woman having a breast cancer, which is only natural as this number does not tell us anything about the false positive rate which is a significant factor when the base rate is low.
 We need to also take into account the specificity, but even with 99% specificity the probability of her actually having a cancer after a positive result is just below 1/4 (24.48%), far better than the 83.2% sensitivity that a naive person would ascribe as her probability.
 Putting the test results against relevant background information is useful in determining the actual probability.

 However, it can also be highly misleading if we do not use the correct base rate or specificity and sensitivity rates e.g. if we apply a base rate which is too generic and does not reflect all the information we know about the woman, or if the measurements are flawed / highly uncertain.
+This is known as the reference class problem.
 For example, if the true incidence of cancer for a group of women with her characteristics is 15% instead of 0.351%, the probability of her actually having cancer after a positive screening result is calculated by the Bayes theorem to be 46.37% which is 3x higher than the highest estimate so far while her chance of having cancer after a negative screening result is 3.48% which is 5 times higher than the highest estimate so far.
 This is why it is dangerous to apply the Bayes formula in situations in which there is significant uncertainty about the probabilities involved or when they do not fully capture the known data, e.g. because population-level data is not available.